About the AIC

 Our solution was to create the AIC.
-In alignment with Janelia's philosophy of encouraging bold and risky science, the AIC welcomes proposals with high-risk-high-gain projects that may challenge the current paradigm.
-In fact, it serves as an ideal platform for researchers to test out their novel ideas with the emerging microscopy technologies, fully supported by Janelia's in-house imaging experts and research infrastructure.
+In alignment with Janelia’s philosophy of encouraging bold science, the AIC welcomes proposals with high-risk/high-gain projects.
+In fact, the AIC serves as an ideal platform for researchers to test out their novel ideas with the emerging microscopy technologies, fully supported by Janelia’s in-house imaging experts and research infrastructure.

-Proposals to use the AIC are required to submit a brief application that will be evaluated through a two-tier peer review process.
-A Call-for-Proposals will be announced several times a year.
-The Janelia Visitor Program will cover the cost of lodging for the visiting scientist, experiments, technical support from our applications scientists, and scope time for researchers whose proposals are accepted.
+Scientists interested in doing research at the AIC are required to submit a brief application that will be evaluated through a two-tier peer review process.
+We plan to announce a Call-for-Proposals several times a year.
+The Janelia Visitor Program will cover the cost of lodging for the visiting scientist, experiments, technical support from our applications scientists, and microscope time for researchers whose proposals are accepted.

-The AIC is generously sponsored by Gordon and Betty Moore Foundation and Howard Hughes Medical Institute at Janelia.
+The AIC is generously sponsored by the Gordon and Betty Moore Foundation and the Howard Hughes Medical Institute at Janelia.